How To Forgive

 I will never forget what she said next: “Every year since then magically on my son’s birthdate, somehow and always through very unusual circumstances I receive either yellow roses or something that has a picture of a yellow rose, I know it’s him reaching me.”

-Zoe Summer is known as "The Feel Great Expert" and is also valued as a “Transformational Expert.”
-Zoe Summer is an Inspirational Fine Artist, Spiritual Author, and Empowering Speaker.
-Through her creations she is a messenger of Love.
-Zoe Summer is also the Author and Artist of "YOU ARE ENOUGH: 30 Mini Mantras For Self-Transformation, Be Empowered, Enlightened, and Inspired” a book published by Balboa Press, a division of Hay House, Inc. available on Amazon.
-To learn how to live life to its fullest, read and Subscribe to her “Heart Connection Blog” posts and visit her online: http://www.ZoeSummer.com.
+Copyright © 2017 by Zoe Summer.
+Zoe Summer is an inspirational author and empowering speaker who teaches people how to live life to its fullest, and is known as "The Feel Great Expert."
+Zoe Summer is also the Author and Artist of the book "YOU ARE ENOUGH: 30 Mini Mantras for Self-Transformation, Be Empowered, Enlightened, and Inspired” available on Amazon.
+To learn about personal development: Subscribe to her “Heart Connection Blog” and visit her online: http://www.ZoeSummer.com.